-- Rocky Mountain National Park covers a total area of 265,873 acres
+Rocky Mountain covers a total area of 265,873 acres or 415 square miles.

-Rocky Mountain was made a national park on January 26, 1915
+Rocky Mountain was made a national park on January 26, 1915.

-Random Facts About Rocky Mountain
+Five Random Facts About Rocky Mountain

-- Plants are heavily controlled by the elevations.
+Plants are heavily controlled by the elevations.
 The lowest elevations in the park are montane forests and grassland.
 Ponderosa pine is most common.
 At higher elevations Douglas fir trees are found.
 Above 9,000 is the subalpine forest, including Engelmann spruce and subalpine fir.
 Above tree line (about 11,500 feet) is the vast alpine tundra of mostly grasses and small flowering plants.